 Clean air, mountains and powder snow are the perfect combination for adventure—and that’s exactly what Gaspésie offers you during the cold season!
 A popular snowmobile destination offering 3000 km (1900 mi.) of trails and breathtaking views, the region is also a favourite among backcountry skiers.
 Jacques Bouffard, a professional guide in the Chic-Choc Mountains, invites you to come and discover his Gaspésie this winter!

 Jacques, a native of Matane, has been passionate about the mountains since he was very young.
 He is fascinated by them.
 At around the age of 18, while hunting with his father in the forest behind the village of Cap-Chat, he spotted a light in the distance.
 It was the antenna on Mt.
 Logan.
-“Just knowing there was something on the top of the mountain was so exciting—I thought about it all winter!
+“Just knowing there was something on the top of that mountain was so exciting—I thought about it all winter!
 That April, I went skiing to explore the area.”

-This was his “first real adventure” and inspired the rest of his career as an explorer.
+This was his first real adventure and inspired the rest of his career as an explorer.
 Since then he has participated in numerous international expeditions, including to Antarctica, Yukon and the former USSR.
 But still his best stories take place in the Chic-Chocs.
 According to him, “living in Gaspésie is an opportunity to write your own adventure story!”

 Katie Jalbert (KJ): Jacques, tell us what’s so special about winter in Gaspésie.

 Jacques Bouffard (JB): Gaspésie in the winter is a constant source of excitement and wonder.
 It also has the best air quality—breathing fresh air makes me really happy!
 And then there are the winter lights, the frozen coastline… And a winter storm is an amazing experience (especially if you’re sheltered from the cold)!
-It’s like scenes from a Russian novel.
+It’s like a scene from a Russian novel.

 KJ: What about Parc national de la Gaspésie?